What is the difference between macro vs micro in close-up photography? Is there one? Or are they all the same?

 At that point, the ratio will be 1:1.
-You can call it life-size or just X1 magnification.
+You can call it life-size or just 1x magnification.
 It is the point at which we pass from general close-up images to true macro photography.

 For a lens to be true macro, it must produce a sensor image size at least as big as the subject.
 It is often bigger, up to a factor of ten to one (10x or 10:1).
 That’s about the highest magnification you can achieve without resorting to a microscope.

 Now let’s examine a few options available to achieve macro in a range of 1x to 10x.

 What Equipment Do You Need for Macro Photography?

 Let’s take a look at all the necessary equipment for shooting macro.

 The disadvantage is that you lose automatic control of the lens.
 It’s no longer electrically connected to the camera since the lens is backward.

 The aperture is wide open once you remove the lens from the camera body.
 On some lenses, you can lock the desired aperture.
 Press the depth-of-field preview button while disconnecting the lens.

 What if you prefer to keep your lenses attached to your camera?
 You can use close-up lens filters on the filter thread of your standard lens.
 These generally come in a set of different magnifying powers (diopters).

-Close-up screw-in lenses will get you into the true macro range but with reduced optical quality.
+Close-up screw-in lenses get you into the true macro range.
+But this is with reduced optical quality.

 What happens if you get closer to a subject than the minimum focusing distance?
 The rays of light will try to come into focus behind the sensor.
 Consequently, your image will look blurry.

 The larger image produced using extension tubes is not as bright.
 It can be equivalent to a decrease of two or more stops at higher magnification.
 And since they have no optics, there is no loss of quality.